 In general, fat grafting for breast reconstruction takes approximately two-three hours to perform.

 Fat grafting for breast reconstruction is expected to provide results that last a lifetime.
 After recovering from the operation, patients meet with Dr. Hunsicker or Dr. Nguyen to determine the overall effectiveness of the treatment.

 Get More Information About Fat Grafting For Breast Reconstruction In South Denver

-.
+To learn more about fat grafting for breast reconstruction in South Denver, contact Dr. Lisa Hunsicker 720.283.2500.
 Drawing upon her years of providing effective, individualized plastic surgery results, Dr. Hunsicker can help determine whether or not fat grafting for breast reconstruction is right for you.